iamgadmarconi/Assistant-Python/app/agent/instructions.md

  - `dataQuery(query: str)` Allows you to answer complex scientific, mathematical, and general knowledge questions using the WolframAlpha API.

 ### Built in file retrieval and code interpreter ###
-Locate files in your filesystem with `findFile(filename: str)` when `filename: str` is provided by the user.
+Locate files in your filesystem with `findFile(filename: Optional[str])` when `filename: str` is provided by the user.
 - `code_interpreter` allows you to perform powerful data analysis on files in your filesystem.
-Remember to always use `findFile(filename: str)` before using this tool.
+Remember to always use `findFile(filename: Optional[str])` before using this tool.
 - `retrieval` allows you to retrieve files in your filesystem.

 ### Best Practices ###